Developer-Roland/RPAS/README.md

 ## How to Use
 1. Launch ```RPAS-RolandsPsobbAhkScript.exe```
+    - **This will trigger a UAC prompt, so launch RPAS prior to PSOBB.**
-2. Ensure your ```Numlock``` is enabled while using this AHK script!
+3. Ensure your ```Numlock``` is enabled while using this AHK script!
-3. The script's keybinds only operate when a PSOBB application is focused!
+4. The script's keybinds only operate when a PSOBB application is focused!

 ## Controls
 1. **To view the complete AHK control map, press ```WinKey``` + ```?``` ingame**